Essential Knots For Bushcraft And Prepping

 An easy knot but very handy one to learn for prepping.

-As you can see, knots make prepping life a lot easier when you know a few of the essential ones.
+As you can see, these type of knots for bushcraft make prepping life a lot easier when you know a few of the essential ones.

 You don't need many - just the essentials.
 These will get you out of trouble and ensure everything stays nice and tight when you want it to.!